Radical Affinity and Variant Proportion in Natural Numbers

 This high individual peak is not a characteristic that is repeated in the other series however, with the exception of the septenary and octal series – in the former the peak occurring at z=6, with larger adjacent peaks than those in the previous examples.
 The binary, quaternary, quinary, and senary series all feature more regular variations, with some signs of patterning, particularly in those of the binary and quaternary series.
 The octal series shows quite a unique distribution, especially in view of its elevated peak at z=10.

-Viewing the set of distributions as a whole, it is noticeable that there is an absence of close correspondence or consistency between any two distributions (where they exhibit similarities of shape for instance, they disagree in scale).
+Viewing the set of distributions as a whole, it is notable that there is an absence of close correspondence or consistency between any two distributions, despite some similarities in shape over portions of certain distributions.
 However, the statistical analysis reveals the frequency of z=7 as the point at which a half of the distributions reach maximum variation, and at which an additional one is very nearly at its maximum.
-The recurrent significance of z=7 and z=10 therefore seems to exclude any explanation of variation in terms of random or chaotic factors – an explanation which is also resisted by evidence of patterning in some of the distributions.
+Hence, the recurrent significance of z=7 and z=10 seems to exclude any explanation of variation in terms of random factors such as rounding errors – an explanation which is also resisted by the sheer scale of some of the elevations, and by the evidence of patterning in some of the distributions.

 In the notations we have employed in the foregoing there are two values – z and b – which represent series of progressive whole numbers.
 In the conventional understanding of the meaning of an ‘integer’ (i.e., an entity which is self-contained, qualitatively neutral, and whose value is determined intrinsically) we should expect such series to behave proportionally.
 If we limit our calculations to decimal notation, there might never be an indication that integers behave in any other way (this possibly explains how these phenomena have escaped the attention of mathematicians during the 400 years since the development of Napier’s method).
 However, in the comparisons outlined above, there are exposed proportional inconsistencies both in the sequence z=(0, [...], 10), and in the sequence b=(2, [...], 9) – the former by comparing the logarithmic differences between the sequential values in any individual radical sequence, and the latter in the absence of formal consistency between the shapes of the graphs of successive radical distributions (compare, for instance, the distributions for b=6 & b=7).

 The results that have been elaborated above in the comparisons of diverse number radices add empirical weight to this critique.
-Numbers, it appears, are subject to behaviours according to their relative position within a limited series of available digits; that is, according to their relative values.
+Numbers, it appears, are subject to behaviours according to their relative positions and values within a limited series of available digits.
 It makes a difference to an instance of ‘1’, in terms of its relative frequency, or its dispositional value, whether it is 1 in base-3 or 1 in base-10, for instance, even though 13 and 110 are quantitatively identical.
-I have tried to show also, in the statistical assessment of sequential radical distributions above, how this instability does not arise from random or chaotic factors, but rather determines certain patterns of affinity within a given context of variation (as exemplified by the heightened potential of z=7 within the context of x=10)4.
-This is the case, as I understand it, because numbers, rather than behaving as stable transcendental objects, are affected by context-specific dynamic and dispositional properties, as well as by rational principles.
+I have tried to show also, in the statistical assessment of sequential radical distributions above, how this instability does not arise from random or chaotic factors, but rather determines certain patterns of affinity within a given context of variation (as exemplified by the heightened potential of z=7 within the context of x=10).6 This is the case, as I understand it, because numbers, rather than behaving as stable transcendental objects, are affected by context-specific dynamic and dispositional properties, as well as by rational principles.
 In fact, rational principles – the ability of numerical values to express conformable ratios – do not operate as universal principles consistently governing all numerical notations, but depend locally on the terms of the particular numerical radix we happen to be employing.
 The rational principles governing a decimal system are incompatible with those governing an octal or a binary one, as is clearly shown in the distributions exhibited in the foregoing exercises.

 Clearly, issues of relative frequency must be determined extrinsically – from the relations between integers as notional quantities, or between the individual members of relational groups of digits (as quantities) in series.
 From the conventional rational (and, it has to be said, deeply metaphysical) viewpoint of integers as self-contained transcendental objects whose values are determined intrinsically, the constitutive effect of numerical behaviour upon value, of quality upon quantity, will forever be shrouded in mystery.